senior-debugger/waiteach/README.md

-# awaiteach
+# waitEach

 **A modern, lightweight async `forEach` utility for JavaScript and TypeScript**.

-`awaiteach` enables asynchronous iteration over arrays with `await` support.
+`waitEach` enables asynchronous iteration over arrays with `await` support.
 It can be used as a standalone function or globally installed on `Array.prototype` for more convenient syntax in both Node.js and browser environments.

 ---